If problems with your periods are affecting your life, there's help and support available.

 Some women get a one-sided pain in their lower abdomen when they ovulate.

-The pain can be a dull cramp or a sharp and sudden twinge.
-It can last just a few minutes or continue for a day or two.
+The pain can be a dull cramp or sharp and sudden.
+It can last just a few minutes or continue for 1 to 2 days.
 Some women notice a little vaginal bleeding when it happens.

-Painful ovulation can usually be eased by simple remedies like soaking in a hot bath or taking an over-the-counter painkiller, such as paracetamol or ibuprofen.
-However, if you’re in a lot of discomfort, talk to your GP about other treatment options.
-Birth control methods that stop ovulation, such as the Pill, implant or intrauterine system (IUS), can completely banish ovulation pain.
+Painful ovulation can usually be eased by simple remedies like soaking in a hot bath or taking an over-the-counter painkiller, such as paracetamol.